 III.7.1.
-Reference, if applicable, to the existence of a variable remuneration component and information on possible impact of performance assessment on this component The remuneration structure of the Executive Committee consists of fixed and variable components, and in accordance with the remuneration policy in force, the variable component of remuneration for 2023 may include short and medium-term parcels - STVR and MLTVR.
+Reference, if applicable, to the existence of a variable remuneration component and information on possible impact of performance assessment on this component

-For further detail on the principles inherent to the attribution of the STVR and the MLTVR, definition and metrics inherent to the Key Performance Indicators indexed to metrics of REN's strategic plan and operationalization of the remuneration policy see Points 7 and 10 of Annex 1 of this Governance Report dedicated to the Annual Report on Remuneration of REN's Corporate Bodies.
+For further detail on the principles inherent to the attribution of the STVR and the MLTVR, definition and metrics inherent to the Kev Performance Indicators indexed to metrics of REN's strategic plan and operationalization of the remuneration policy see Points 7 and 10 of Annex 1 of this Governance Report dedicated to the Annual Report on Remuneration of REN's Corporate Bodies.